 Mainframe, legacy, and other proprietary data types and file formats may be unsuitable for relational databases, data warehousing, and reporting environments on today's distributed systems.
 The converse may also be true if you still process data on, or for, a mainframe.
 For this reason, you may need to convert variable block or COBOL index files to CSV, or convert text to I-SAM, for example.

 Similarly, XML is a popular interchange format, but large XML files have not been practical for manipulation or conversion.
-ASN.1 CDR, LDIF, and Parquet files on the other hand, hold large amounts of information but is not a file format that many applications can import or process.
+ASN.1 CDR, LDIF, and Parquet files on the other hand, hold large amounts of information but are not file formats that many applications can import or process.

 You may therefore need a way to convert between file formats and data types.
 You may also need to manipulate, report from, and protect data in multiple file formats -- possibly at the same time.
 Most of the solutions available are in the form of very expensive product suites or custom consulting services.

 File Format Conversion Only

 IRI NextForm software migrates popular flat-file and legacy index file formats, the layout of their records, and the data types within fields.
 NextForm supports the translation of more than 100 data and 126 file types, including:

 File Processing and Conversion